s4njk4n/publicnexus.xdcchain.xyz/README.md

 ---
 ### To do
 - Further determine the optimal maximum permissible block height lag.
 This will become apparent with further usage.
 - Add more public RPCs.
-The more RPCs used in rotation, the less percentage effect a failing RPC will have on success/failure of overall transaction burden.
+The more RPCs used in rotation, the less percentage effect a failing RPC will have on success/failure of overall transaction burden until it is removed.
 (Transactions are allocated on a round-robin basis between Active RPCs)
 ---